satylogin/general-adt-and-algorithms/README.md

 The repository also has some general algorithms and some of their implementation.
 It gives a raw idea that a given algorithm can be modified for user benefit.
 These codes encourage the user to midify them and try new approaches.

 Note - Binary search algorithms require the array to be sorted.

+It also contains some sorting algorithms.
+These can be used indirectly to solve other problems and are henceforth necessary to be mentioned.